 The difference between assets and accrued liabilities is known as the unfunded liability.
-The unfunded actuarial accrued liability (UAAL) is arrived at by subtracting the actuarial value of the assets from the actuarial accrued liability (AAL) of each fund.
+The unfunded actuarial accrued liability (UAAL) is calculated by subtracting the actuarial value of the assets from the actuarial accrued liability (AAL) of each fund.

 One of the functions of this indicator is to measure a fund's ability to bring assets in line with liabilities.
-Healthy funds are ones that are able to reduce their unfunded liabilities over time; substantial and sustained increases in liabilities are cause for concern.
+Healthy funds are ones that are able to reduce their unfunded liabilities over time while substantial and sustained increases in liabilities are cause for concern.

 The aggregate unfunded liability of the ten pension funds has increased rapidly in recent years, as shown in the following chart.
-The aggregate unfunded liability grew from \$3.8 billion in FY2000 to \$22.9 billion in FY2009, an increase of \$19.1 billion or 505.4% over ten years.
-In FY2007 the aggregate UAAL fell by \$1.7 billion due in part to strong investment returns, but it rose again by \$1.4 billion in the following year.
+The aggregate unfunded liability grew from \$4.6 billion in FY2001 to \$27.4 billion in FY2010, an increase of \$22.8 billion, or 495.8%, over ten years.
+In FY2007 the aggregate UAAL fell by \$1.7 billion due in part to strong investment returns, but it rose again by \$10.3 billion over the following three years.

 The following graph shows the five-year trend in UAAL for each fund.
-The largest FY2009 unfunded liability is in the Police Fund at \$5.0 billion, an increase of 31.7% over FY2005.
-The Police, Municipal, Cook County and Teachers Funds each have over \$4 billion in unfunded liabilities in FY2009.
+The largest FY2010 unfunded liability is in the Municipal Fund at \$6.0 billion, an increase of 90.0%, or \$2.9 billion, over FY2006.
+The Police, Cook County and Teachers' Funds each had over \$5.0 billion in unfunded liabilities in FY2010.

-The highest rate of increase in unfunded liabilities was in the Cook County Fund, which went from \$2.2 billion in unfunded liabilities in FY2005 to \$4.6 billion in FY2009-an increase of over 290.0%.
+The highest rate of increase in unfunded liabilities was in the Laborers' Fund, which had \$145.0 million in unfunded liabilities in FY2006 and \$542.0 million in FY2010.
+This is an increase of 273.5%.

-The UAAL of the CTA Fund decreased between FY2005 and FY2009 primarily as a result of the transfer of retiree health care obligations to a separate trust fund, \$1.1 billion in bond proceeds from a pension obligation bond and increases in both employer and employee contributions.
+The UAAL of the CTA Fund decreased between FY2006 and FY2010 primarily as a result of the transfer of retiree healthcare obligations to a separate trust fund, \$1.1 billion in bond proceeds deposited from a pension obligation bond and increases in both employer and employee contributions.